dmitriyratu/DiscourseKG/documentation/architecture.md

 ## Pipeline Flow & State Management

 The pipeline operates as a state-driven system where each data item progresses through defined stages.
 The state manager tracks the current stage, status, and metadata for each item, enabling resumable processing and error recovery.
+Items move through stages with automatic progression and retry mechanisms for failed operations.

-### Pipeline State Flow
+## Pipeline State Flow

 ```mermaid
 stateDiagram-v2